 Frequently Asked Questions

-We have been committed for 70 years to deliver valuable scholarships, particularly through periods of change.
+For 70 years, Nuffield Australia has been committed for 70 years to deliver valuable scholarships, particularly through periods of change.
 Our global network is what sets our program apart, enabling scholars to learn how other businesses are tackling global issues and barriers.

 1. What is the bursary value?